gcangussu/eslint-config/README.md

 - Help developers avoid errors and bad practices.
 - Fast feedback on your code editor.
 - Fullest coverage on your CI.
-- Don't include rules for enforcing formatting (work nicely with tools like [prettier](https://prettier.io/)).
+- Don't include rules for enforcing formatting (works nicely with tools like [prettier](https://prettier.io/)).
 - Avoid rules that are covered by the TypeScript compiler.